cosmo-parker/code-notes/FIrst-Engineers-Dilema.md

 ### Design

 * Desing and technology usually completely siloed.
-* Interpreting PSD files without any context can lead to frustration
+* Interpreting `psd` files without any context can lead to frustration
 * Designers don't always think of edge cases
 * Without technology involved in th design, designers don't know how far they can push it.

 ### Don't

 * Don't be that *NO* developer
-  * Sick of everything, think that everything is stupid.
+  * Sick of everything, thinks that everything is stupid.

 ### Prototyping